Bernas Coni Warren Home Page Frequently Asked Questions

 Employers can have a 'group' plan for staff, to enable (taxable) salary payments to continue, at say 50% of normal salary.

-This is usually an add-on to a policy (for life assurance or regular pension investment).
+This is usually an add-on to a life assurance policy.

 This is usually an add-on benefit to a life assurance policy.